evolvewithevan/auto-annotated-portfolio/content/pages/info.md

     colors: colors-f
     backgroundSize: full
     text: >+
       ## Hey, I'm Evan and i'm a freelance visual artist.
-I am absolutely in
+I've been making art
-      love with music.
-When I’m not coding, writing or creating, I'm listening to music or getting involved in the scene.
-I'm always searching for creators to work with !
+      for many years across several different mediums.
+Nowadays I focus on digital art but I often find myself using my photography skills or various of the other physical tools at my disposal to make something that truly stands out

     media:
       type: ImageBlock